bootstrapworld/curriculum/lessons/Algebra2/exploring-exponential-models/langs/en-us/slides.md

 @image{images/difference-table-exponential-1.png}

-There is, however, a class of functions that grows even faster than quadratics: @vocab{exponential functions}.{style="font-size: 16pt"}
+There is, however, a class of functions that grows even faster than quadratics: @vocab{exponential functions}.

 If we try to calculate the growth between the y-values, we can immediately tell it's not linear.
 But then if we try to calculate the "growth of the growth", we see that it's not quadratic either.

+---
+{layout="LaunchR"}
+# Exponential Functions

+@image{images/difference-table-exponential-1.png}

 Even if we calculate the "growth of the __growth of the growth__" (shown in green)... we still haven't found a constant.
 In fact, each of these "growths" just repeats the original pattern of y-values!

-Something is making this function grow so fast that our attempt to calculate the rate of change fails to simplify anything.{style="font-size: 16pt"}
+Something is making this function grow so fast that our attempt to calculate the rate of change fails to simplify anything.

 ---
 {layout="LaunchR"}